 © Scott McDonald

-There are two global CGE model families: the GLOBE family, which is a suite of full feature global CGE models that can be calibrated using the WIOD or GTAP databases, and R23, which is a global variant of the classic 123 model.
+There are two single-country CGE model families: the STAGE (Static Applied General Equilibrium) family, which is a suite of full feature CGE models, and SMOD (Simple MODel), which is suite of training models.
+There are two global CGE model families: the ANARRES family (descended from the GLOBE model), which is a suite of full feature global CGE models that can be calibrated using the WIOD or GTAP databases, and R23, which is a global variant of the classic 123 model.

 The opens source models, STAGE_1 and ANARRES_1, are setup as ‘template’ models for the analyses of trade, fiscal and general economic policy issues.
 The teaching models, STAGE_t and ANARRES_t, are setup for cgemod’s online training courses in comparative static and recursive dynamic CGE modelling (see TRAINING for details).
 These models contain features not included in STAGE_1 and ANARRES_1.

 CGEMOD’s working versions of the STAGE and ANARRES models are designed to encompass many of the behaviours and features of the STAGE and ANARRES models developed since the mid-1990s within a single working model, e.g., energy use and emissions, climate change, migration, income distribution, labour markets, agricultural development, social reproduction, labour-leisure, etc. These models are designed for use by experienced modellers.

 The online training CGEMOD offers uses SMOD, STAGE_t and ANARRES_t (see TRAINING).
 Although these models are used during training, the training programmes are designed with the objective that ‘graduates’ will make changes to the models going forward.